This is a review about the best lightweight hiking boots of 2023.

 > Thin sole compared with boot from all the other manufacturers.

-The Salomon X Ultra 4 Mid GTX are the new updated version of their popular lightweight hiking boot the Salomon X Ultra 3 Mid GTX.
+The Salomon X Ultra 4 Mid GTX is the new updated version of their popular lightweight hiking boot the Salomon X Ultra 3 Mid GTX.
 Salomon has improved the X Ultra 4 Mid GTX by making it almost 2 ounces lighter along with a few other improvements.

 The Salomon X Ultra 4 Mid GTX is now more like a trail shoe that has morphed into a lightweight hiking boot.
 It has all the comfort of shoes but with a bit more ankle support for those that need it.
 While the Salomon X Ultra Mid is a light boot that feels comfortable, they do not have as much tread or cushioning as some of the light hiking boots in this review.